curl/curl/docs/INSTALL.md

 set LIBS=-lldapsdk -lldapssl -lldapx
 ```

-If you want to enable LDAPS support then set LDAPS=1.
+If you want to enable LDAPS support then append `-ldaps` to the make target.

 ## Cygwin